web3-nomad/hedera-docs/tutorials/hello-world/hts-fungible-token.md

 Open the URL, that was output as `tokenExplorerUrl` above, in your browser and check that:

 * (1) The token should exist
-* (2) The "name" and "symbol" should be shown as the same values derived from your name (or other moniker) that you chose earlier
+* (2) The "name" and "symbol" should be shown as the same values derived from your name (or nickname) that you chose earlier
 * (3) The "treasury account" should match `accountId`
 * (4) Both the "total supply" and "initial supply" should be `10,000`
     * Note that it is not `1,000,000` because of the 2 decimal places configured

 ***

 ## Complete

-Congratulations, you have completed this Hello World sequence! 🎉🎉🎉
+Congratulations, you have completed the **Hedera Token Service** Hello World sequence! 🎉🎉🎉

+You have learnt how to:

+- [x] Create and mint a new fungible token on HTS
+- [x] Query the token balance

 ***